GaioCode/cityscape/README.md

 **Creating the n-sided prism generator**
-Handling the mathematics behind the n-sided prism generator was very complex, and I spent a lot of time on this.
-There were many unknown errors relating to the vertex and index data due to how the algorithm was set up.
-However, I am grateful for the experience of making it work.
+Handling the mathematics behind the n-sided prism generator was very complex,taking a lot of time.
+There were many errors relating to the vertex and index data related to the algorithm.
+However, it worked out in the end, and I am grateful for the experience.

 **Scaling artwork with pixel objects**